 The Library recognizes that its services must be valued by members of the community and must be of such relevance that support for the Library remains a valid use of community resources.

-Recognizing that the community is constantly changing, the Library will continually regularly assesses its services in the context of professional library standards and community needs.
-The intent is to identify and provide, to the broadest range of individuals and entities possible, those public library services determined to be both appropriate and reasonable.

-The Library will-strives to maintain reasonable levels of service in a consistent and dependable manner.
+Recognizing that the community is constantly changing, the Library regularly assesses its services in the context of professional library standards and community needs.
+The Library strives to maintain reasonable levels of service in a consistent and dependable manner.